andre0707/wIgHelper/README.md

 [Report a bug/problem/issue](https://github.com/andre0707/wIgHelper/issues)

-Check out the [wiki](https://github.com/andre0707/wIgHelper/wiki) for details of the app
+Check out the [wiki](https://github.com/andre0707/wIgHelper/wiki) for details of the app.
+Available in German and English.

 ## Description